Read our 2023 annual report

 While Concern’s team in Sudan have also faced challenges of safety and logistics, many of our team members have stayed on, responding to the needs of their compatriots.
 We have been able to respond to an ever-changing situation and ensure that help is going where it’s needed most.
 In the first nine months of the conflict (April - December 2023), we reached over 346,000 people with lifesaving support.

-Since the conflict erupted in April 2023, almost 11,000 children under the age of five have been treated for acute or severe malnutrition at one of the 90 clinics Concern is supporting in Sudan.
-In addition to supporting clinics, Concern is also procuring and distributing food, including cereals, pulses, sorghum, dried vegetables, and cooking oil.
+In addition to supporting 90 clinics in the country, Concern is also procuring and distributing food, including cereals, pulses, sorghum, dried vegetables, and cooking oil.
 We also provide emergency cash payments to those who have no source of income, and are working with families to build their resilience and generate income even in the most dire circumstances.

 We are also responding to the influx of Sudanese refugees in neighbouring Chad (where we’ve worked for 17 years) and South Sudan (where we’ve worked for 13 years).